Pawos-Howl/PawBot/README.md

 # PawBot
+# THIS IS OUT OF DATE!
+I AM TOO LAZY TO FIX IT! *Merp*
 Pawbot is a Discord bot that has some minor functionality.
 It will be updated with more functionality in the future
 ## Current Commands
 The following is a list of a few commands that exist and do something sometimes.
 The prefix is "!paw"